 These are unpaid externships; however, we will work closely with participating law schools to ensure that externs earn appropriate academic credit, where available.
 Moreover, some law schools offer public interest/public sector stipends, and we will facilitate the stipend process for law schools with such programs.

 Students selected for an externship will be required to pass a rigorous background investigation conducted by the Department of Justice.
 The background investigation takes approximately six weeks.

 To apply: Send a cover letter, resumé, writing sample (no more than ten pages), and three work-related references to Becky Early, Extern Coordinator, United States Attorney's Office, 800 Park Blvd., Suite 600, Boise, Idaho 83712.
-Please specify your preference for working in the Boise, Coeur d'Alene, or Pocatello Office) or rank offices if you have more than one preference.
-Application deadlines are posted below for the Fall, Spring and Summer semesters.
+Please specify one office as your preference (Boise, Coeur d'Alene, or Pocatello Office) or rank offices if you have more than one preference.
+Application deadlines are posted below for the fall, spring and summer semesters.

 The Department of Justice, United States Attorney's Office for the District of Idaho, is an equal opportunity employer.
 Well-qualified applicants will receive consideration without regard to race, color, national origin, religion, gender, sexual orientation, age, marital status, disability, or any other nonmerit factors.

 - November 30, 2013: Deadline to submit 2014 summer externship applications